REXITOR/Annual_Sales_Report_2022/README.md

 # Objective

-Create an annual sales report for 2022.
-So that can understand their customers and grow more sales in 2023
+Create an annual sales report for 2022, So that can understand their customers and grow more sales in 2023.

 --------------------------------------------------------------------------------------------

 ## KPI

-1. Compare the sales and orders using single chart
+1. Compare the sales and orders using single chart.
 2. Which month got the highest sales and orders?
 3. Who purchased mote-men or woman in 2022?
 4. What are different order status in 2022?
 5. List top 10 status contributing to the sales?
-6. Relation between age and gender based on number of orders
+6. Relation between age and gender based on number of orders.
 7. Which channel is contributing to max sales?
 8. Highest selling category?, etc